litanyoffail/nerfLaserOpsProCPE/README.md

 # nerfLaserOpsProCPE

-Arduino code for Adafruit Circuit Playground Express to expand Nerf Laser Ops Pro/Classic blaster gameplay without modifying the blasters.
+Arduino code for Adafruit Circuit Playground Express to expand Nerf Laser Ops Pro/Classic blaster Out-of-Box gameplay without modifying the blasters.

 This code is for a base or single target with hit points for players to destroy during games, which encourages peeking out from cover.